Mental Health Stigma: When Your Family Says Depression Is Not Real

 If you are experiencing suicidal thoughts or urges, call the 988 Suicide & Crisis Lifeline at 988 or text 988 to talk to a crisis provider over SMS.
 They are available 24/7 to offer support.
 988 also offers an online chat for those with an internet connection.

-How to react when your family says "depression is not real"
+Depression is not real: How to react when your family says "depression is not real"

 If you feel comfortable discussing your mental health with your family, there may be some communication strategies you can employ to help them understand.
 Some family members may struggle to be caring and might act insensitive toward you.
 They may have their own challenges with stigma and denial regarding mental illness.
 If they don't understand mental illness, they could feel frightened or confused when you try to describe your emotions and experiences.

-Addressing stigma in family conversations
+Addressing the stigma about mental illness in family conversations

 Your families may struggle to believe that an "invisible" illness exists and can have mental and physical impacts.
 Although they may be kind people that you love profoundly, their beliefs may cause you to feel alone in your condition.
 To combat these beliefs, consider the following steps.